Best Budget Backpacking Quilts for Thru-Hiking

 Sub-Par Temperature Performance

 For a temperature rating, most top quilts are rated to the “limit” temperature where you will be cold and possibly need additional clothing or you may shiver off and on.
-Basically that if you were to ball up you would be able to survive the night until the next day, this doesn’t sound too fun to me!
+Basically, if you were to ball up you would be able to survive the night until the next day, this doesn’t sound too fun to me!

 As to your sleep system, a quilt can protect you from losses in heat to the air around you but many don’t realize that most of your heat is lost directly to the ground underneath you.
 Your choice of sleeping pad is going to make or break your overall warmth on those cold spring or fall nights!